provideal/settr/README.md

 to install settr and modify */config/initializers/settr.rb* to your needs.

+The path to settr settings is */settr/settings/settings*.

 Check out the dummy app in the test directory (load seed data via `rake db:seed`).

-The path to settr settings is */settr/settings/settings*.
+One can access settr settings by e.g. `Settr.collection1.group1.my_setting`.

 Authors
 -------